 When you decide to update your Eichler home with the latest amenities and furnishings, you want to preserve its characteristic “California modern” style.
 As Eichler remodeling specialists, we know how to maintain the original vision and improve its functionality and comforts to match your current lifestyle.
 Whether you are interested in a more efficient floor plan, adding windows to brighten up the space, or installing a flush threshold, we are happy to work with your designer/architect to realize your vision.
 Give us the opportunity to transform the home you love into the home you’ll never want to leave.
 Our skills and customer service have earned us customers across Silicon Valley, including in Palo Alto, Los Altos, San Jose, Cupertino, Mountain View and Sunnyvale, CA.

-Call 408-269-1101 to learn more about what makes an Eichler home an “Eichler”.
-You can also contact us online to discuss your remodeling project.
+Learn more about what makes an Eichler home an “Eichler”.
+Contact us online to discuss your remodeling project.

 Eichler homes continue to be hot properties for families and individuals who appreciate a sleek, modern design.
 Emphasizing change, boldness and optimism, they typically consist of a U-shaped floor plan with an atrium, glass walls and radiant floor heaters.
 Spread across California (including the Bay Area), they embody home design flair and affordability.
 To learn more about Eichler homes, let’s look at who Joseph Eicher was and why his approach to custom home building has made such a huge and lasting impact.